1shanpanta/kiroween/README.md

 Growing up, I was obsessed with Pokémon.
 The Pokédex was magical - point it at a creature and instantly get its data, stats, and backstory.
 That sense of discovery and collection stuck with me.

 For this hackathon, I wanted to resurrect that Pokédex experience - the joy of scanning real-world objects and transforming them into collectibles with lore, rarity, and stats.
-But instead of cute creatures, I reimagined it for a dystopian future where everyday objects become cursed artifacts, displayed through a retro CRT terminal interface.

-## Contributing

-This project was built as a creative experiment.
-Feel free to fork and modify for your own dystopian visions.

 ## License